scuzzydude/asimov/asimov.md

 The alternative, cooking at home can be both nutritious and fulfilling, and while the economic expense is lower, in terms of sustainability, it's not very efficient.

-From a systems point of view, neither eating out or cooking at home are efficient systems.
+From a systems point of view, neither eating out nor cooking at home are efficient systems.

 A restaurant measures its value by how much food they sell.
 Restaurants profit by buying food at a lower cost than the consumer can buy it and then selling it for more than it costs to prepare and serve.
 They have systems in their kitchens that allow them to prepare food both faster and at a lower cost than one could do at home.
 You may be able to prepare a restaurant quality steak at home, but you can't buy steak at the same volume and store and cook it at the efficiency of a restaurant.
 More importantly, smart systems allow restaurants to predict and order their raw materials at volumes and that are cost-efficient with less waste.